FRAMEEE17/MICROSOFT-RAG-HACK-WOLFARE/README.md

     - Disclaimer
     - Objective
     - Dataset Description
-    - Trained Models
+    - Large Language Model API use
-    - Model Performance
+    - Performance
     - How to Run (Prototype)
     - How to Deploy the Server (Prototype)
     - Manual
     - Future Work

 ## ⚠️Disclaimer
 This project is currently in the development phase.
 If you encounter any bugs during testing, please feel free to reach out.
-The project has implemented RAG with cyber security data from various sources, including the Hacker News dataset and cyber security summaries from developers (e.g., SIEM tools manuals).

 ## 🎯Objective
 The goal of this project is to create a tool for Security Operation Centers (SOCs) that enables them to: